Introduction to adventure gear pack weight planning

 - Base gear weight: items that stay mostly constant, such as your pack, shelter, sleep system, cook kit, spare layers, first aid, repair kit, headlamp, and navigation tools.

 - Water weight: your maximum realistic carry between sources.
-This is often the biggest variable on dry, hot, or remote routes.
+This is often the biggest variable on dry, hot, remote, or shoulder-season routes.

 - Extras: optional items that matter to your style of travel, such as camera gear, electronics, comfort items, climbing hardware, or souvenirs.